-P2532 Marriage and Family Counseling
+P2532 Marriage and Family Therapy Faculty/3 hours

-The class is an intensive study of the special needs in ministry to marriage and family life.
-Special attention is given to counselors, pastors, and ministry staff for instruction in premarital counseling, marriage enrichment, marriage counseling, healthy family life, and counseling the family as a system.
-This course includes the group process.
+The class is an intensive study of the special needs in ministry related to marriage and family life.
+Special attention is given to counselors, pastors, and ministry staff to learn how to conduct premarital and marriage therapy, marriage enrichment, and counsel the family as a system.